-While it’s not possible to completely prevent or avoid colds and viruses there are things you can do to support your immune system this Winter.
+While it’s not possible to completely prevent or avoid colds and viruses there are things we can do to support our immune system this Winter.
 With 70% of our immune system in our gut it seems logical that the food we eat is one of the most important ways to support our immune system.
 Natural, wholefoods deliver the enhancing, protective properties we need.
 It’s also a good time to eat foods high in flavonoids, which support your immune system, think bright, colourful and seasonal foods and herbs.

 There are also a few nutrients and lifestyle changes to keep an eye on or to include during the Winter months that specifically support our immune system.

 No surprise here – vitamin C is long known for its role in supporting a healthy immune system.
 It can help shorten the duration and severity of cold symptoms.
 It needs to be part of your diet everyday and 2 pieces of fruit per day will meet the requirements.